Constructing a Confidence Interval In Exercises 31 and 32, use th... | Channels for Pearson+

 Random Sampling

-Random sampling is a technique used to select a subset of individuals from a larger population, where each individual has an equal chance of being chosen.
-This method helps to ensure that the sample is representative of the population, reducing bias and allowing for more accurate statistical inferences about the population based on the sample data.
+Random sampling is a technique used to select a subset of individuals from a larger population, ensuring that each individual has an equal chance of being chosen.
+This method helps to eliminate bias and allows for the generalization of results from the sample to the population.
+In the context of the question, the earnings data is based on a random sample of life insurance underwriters, which is crucial for valid statistical inference.

 Recommended video: